chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 ![Created a PR in GitHub](/design-systems-for-developers/github-created-pr.png)

-Go to the Netlify URL in your PR checks to find your button component.
+After the PR has been opened and the checks for Netlify and CircleCI have run, grab the Netlify URL in your PR checks underneath "deploy/netlify" by clicking the "Details" link.

 ![Button component changed in deployed site](/design-systems-for-developers/netlify-deployed-site-with-changed-button.png)